 If you’ve never made your own ranch, you need to.
 And I just so happen to have the BEST homemade ranch dressing recipe.
 It is what I am using here.

 And now for tomatoes.
-You can use any time.
+You can use any type.
 I love the baby heirloom tomatoes from Trader Joe’s.
 They are seasonal, but they are so good!
-And so pretty with all the different colors.😍 That is what I am using here.
+And so pretty on the wedge salad with all the different colors.😍 That is what I am using here.

 Also, I add some diced and peeled cucumber.
 Simply because I love the way cucumbers taste with ranch.